Welcome to Woody Russell's EPK

 Bringing his artistry to folks in hospice care is also part of Woody Russell's commitment to making music as an offering of healing.
 The Austin based, non-profit organization Swan Songs, headed by fellow artist, Christine Albert, coordinates and facilitates the connection between artist and hospice care recipient.

 "These are sensitive, poignant moments for these folks and their families, obviously.
 I approach each concert with the aim of providing some comfort, creating something uplifting in what is often a sad, emotionally difficult time.
 So, in that regard, it’s a very powerful reminder of what my role as an artist, a musician, is about at its deepest level.
 I learned long ago that I am in the business of touching people’s hearts, which is exactly what Swan Songs is offering these folks."

-Woody is an "Artist Advocate" for the non-profit, Project AK-47; a non-profit organization dedicated to rescuing kids from a violent life of child soldiering and prostitution.
-As part of the Project AK47 Advocate Alliance, he is committed to sharing their vision and furthering their mission.
+Woody is an "Artist Advocate" for the non-profit, Project AK-47; a non-profit organization dedicated to rescuing kids from a violent life of child soldiering and prostitution, He is committed to sharing their vision and furthering their mission.
 Project AK-47 exists to rescue child soldiers from lives of violence, restore their identities, and reshape regions of conflict.
 Visit WR's "Project AK-47" page for more details.